Kelley Metabolic Protocol

 Dr. William Donald Kelley contended this cancer protocol had a 93 percent cure rate on newly diagnosed cancer patients, even including pancreatic cancer and liver cancer.
 How could it be that successful?
 The Kelley enzymes strip the unique protein coating off of cancer cells so the immune system can identify and kill the cancer cells.

-Dr. Kelley and his practitioners treated more 33,000 patients, claiming a 93 percent success rate for those who came to him first — not after chemotherapy, radiation, or surgery.
+Dr. Kelley and his practitioners treated more 33,000 patients, claiming a 93 percent success rate for those who came to him before — not after — chemotherapy, radiation, or surgery.
 For those with a predicted life expectancy of about three months, he said that a well-designed nutritional program would yield “slightly better than a 50-50 chance of survival.”
 For those with a very advanced disease, given less than three months to live, he claimed a success rate between 25 and 35 percent.

 Dr. Kelley talked of the pancreas as being one of the main organs in defense of cancer.
 Why would he say that?
 The pancreas works with the liver to regulate insulin (a hormone) and it produces many enzymes (more than 30) and some of them dissolve protein, such as those on the outside of cancer cells.
 Dr. Kelley learned this perspective from the famous embryologist John Beard, who worked at the University of Edinburgh at the turn of the 20th century.
 He first proposed in 1906 that pancreatic proteolytic enzymes, in addition to their well-known digestive function, represent the body’s main defense against cancer.